 Every member of the church shall be encouraged to fill out a Nomination Form with the names of all the men who he or she believes meets scriptural standards and is well suited to service as an elder.
-Completed Nomination Forms shall be submitted to the Selection Committee (normally by dropping them in a locked box that will be conveniently available for that purpose).
+Completed Nomination Forms shall be submitted to the Selection Committee (normally by dropping them in a locked box that will be conveniently available for that purpose or by completing an on-line form).